ehounder/SmartLegalContracts/README.md

 ## Web3site agency fee multipayment equivalent to credit card transaction

-A soon as XRPL Labs Testnet is ready, users on [smartlegalcontracts.net](https://smartlegalcontracts.net) can test Batch Amendment XLS-56 multipayments, i.e., split payments, to a Seller of a product or service and a website agency fee in one Xaman wallet signing transaction on the XRP Ledger equivalent to a credit card transaction: [Wyoming Motor Vehicle Bill of Sale with Agent Fee](/WyomingBillofSaleAgentFee.html).
-Users will also be able to test an [EscrowCreate, LegalFee payment] Batch transaction: [Security Agreement with Legal Fee](/SecurityAgreementLegalFee.html).
+As soon as the XRPL Labs Testnet is ready to test the Batch Amendment XLS-56 multipayments, i.e., split payments, users on [smartlegalcontracts.net](https://smartlegalcontracts.net) can test multipayments to a Seller of a product or service and an agenct fee in one Xaman wallet signing transaction equivalent to a credit card transaction: [Wyoming Motor Vehicle Bill of Sale with Agent Fee](/WyomingBillofSaleAgentFee.html).
+Users will also be able to test Batch Amendment [EscrowCreate, LegalFee payment] transactions: [Security Agreement with Legal Fee](/SecurityAgreementLegalFee.html).

 ## Minimum Viable Product (MVP):